pemistahl/grex/README.md

 (in the library), more generalized expressions can be created.

-The produced expressions are [Perl-compatible regular expressions](https://www.pcre.org) which are also compatible with the regular expression parser in Rust's [*regex crate*](https://lib.rs/crates/regex).
+The produced expressions are [Perl-compatible regular expressions](https://www.pcre.org) which are also compatible with the regular expression parser in Rust's [*regex* crate](https://lib.rs/crates/regex).
 Other regular expression parsers or respective libraries from other programming languages have not been tested so far, but they ought to be mostly compatible as well.